 There’s tough competition on YouTube.
 According to Tubics, there are over 31 million channels on YouTube as of 2019.
 Content creators are also uploading over 500 hours of video content each minute.

-With all that frenzy going on at YouTube every single minute, the question still remains: can you still make money on YouTube?
+With all that frenzy going on at YouTube every single minute, the question still remains: Can you still make money on YouTube?

-The answer is a resounding yes!
+The answer is a resounding YES!
 However, just like blogging, it takes effort and some time to succeed on YouTube.

 As a blogger, I can see a lot of similarities between growing a YouTube channel and a blog.
 YouTube and blogging are very similar in many ways, even in terms of monetization.